ZeroCool940711/new-frontera/docs/source/topics/frontera-settings.rst

                 print "test mode is enabled!"

-In other words, settings can be accessed as attributes of the :class:`Settings <frontera.settings.Settings>` object.
+In other words, settings can be accessed as attributes of the :class:`Settings <new_frontera.settings.Settings>` object.

 Settings class
 ==============

-.. autoclass:: frontera.settings.Settings
+.. autoclass:: new_frontera.settings.Settings

 .. _frontier-built-in-frontier-settings:

 Built-in frontier settings
 ==========================

-Here’s a list of all available Frontera settings, in alphabetical order, along with their default values and the scope where they apply.
+Here’s a list of all available new_frontera settings, in alphabetical order, along with their default values and the scope where they apply.

 .. setting:: AUTO_START